 The Foundation was established in 1978 as a tax-exempt community foundation.
 Gifts from individuals, families, and businesses are used for scholarships, community projects and other charitable purposes throughout our area.

 All unrestricted donations to the Foundation are added to the General Fund.
 These unrestricted gifts provide the Foundation with flexibility in its charitable purpose, allowing the Board of Trustees to respond to innovative projects and changing community needs.
-Charitable organizations serving the residents of Wayne County are invited to apply for grants from the General Fund in the spring and fall of each year.
+Charitable organizations serving the residents of Wayne County are invited to apply for grants from these unrestricted funds in the spring and fall of each year.

 The Foundation's charitable grantmaking includes both capital and program grants which are awarded in the following categories: Arts, Culture, & Humanities; Civic & Community Affairs; Conservation & Environment; Education; Health & Wellness; and Human Services.